D*+: A Risk Aware Platform Agnostic Heterogeneous Path Planner: D

+The main difference between D$^*$-lite and D$^*_+$ is how $\mathbb{G}$ is constructed from an input map $\mathbb{M}$.
+In the proposed scheme, D$^*_+$ is creating $\mathbb{G}$ with the consideration of free, occupied and unknown voxels ($v_f,v_o,v_u$) and a risk layer.
+Since the dimensions of $\mathbb{G}$ are changeable, the D$^*_+$ is also able to plan paths in both 2D and 3D.
+Thus, by creating $\mathbb{G}$ with only one layer in the $z$-axis it will enable D$^*_+$ to plan a 2D path, while if $\mathbb{G}$ is created with multiple layers in the $z$-axis it will enable for a 3D path.
+Because D$^*_+$ is planning $P$ within $\mathbb{G}$, any path in Figure~\ref{fig:2dv3d:a} will be a 2D path and any path in Figure~\ref{fig:2dv3d:b} will be a 3D path.
+Thus, is it possible to use the same algorithm to plan both 2D and 3D paths, where the difference is the map $\mathbb{M}$ from which $\mathbb{G}$ is created.

-D$^*_+$ plans the shortest path $P_{\mathbf{A} \to \mathbf{B}}$ between voxel `$\mathbf{A}$' and `$\mathbf{B}$' in $\mathbb{G}$ based on the traversal costs $C$ so that $P_{\mathbf{A} \to \mathbf{B}}$ is the path in $\mathbb{G}$ where the overall traversal cost $\sum{\forall C \in P_{\mathbf{A} \to \mathbf{B}}}$ is the smallest possibly.
-The proposed D$^*_+$ path planer utilizes three main differences from D$^*$ lite (as presented in~\cite{koenig2002d}) namely: 1) the treatment of unknown voxels, 2) proximity risk, and 3) map updates.
-The rest of this section describes the proposed novelties in detail, while summarized in algorithms~\ref{algo:1} -~\ref{algo:fprox}.
-All implementation is made in C++ within the Robotic Operating System~\cite{ros}.
+The proposed D$^*_+$ path planer utilizes three main differences from D$^*$-lite (as presented in~\cite{koenig2002d}) namely: 1) the treatment of unknown voxels, 2) proximity risk and 3) map updates.
+The rest of this Section describes the proposed algorithm in detail, which can be also summarized in algorithms~\ref{algo:1} -~\ref{algo:fprox}.
+In Figure~\ref{fig:dspArt} a block diagram illustrating how the algorithms in D$^*_+$ are connected with each other is presented, while it should be mentioned that all the implementations are made in C++ within the Robotic Operating System~\cite{ros} and are open sourced as indicated before.